I enjoyed reading the The Fibonacci Problem blog post that shows (among other things) a tail recursive algorithm for the Fibonacci sequence.

 FibIterative

-In the iterative version the fibTailVec
+In the iterative version the fibTailVec is replaced by a while loop

 fun fibIterative(n: Int): Int {